This podcast & newsletter are about understanding, participating in, and celebrating wildness in the Anthropecene.

-View Episodes here, or listen anywhere below
+View posts & episodes here, or listen anywhere below

 🔗 Podcast Links

-💛 Support This Podcast
+💛 Support My Work!

 Hudson Gardner is a writer & photographer who drinks a lot of tea in the woods, usually made with boiled creek water and whatever medicinal plant is growing nearby.
 He has hiked, biked, and paddled hundreds of miles in the USA, and has lived in California, Maine, Vermont, New York City, New Mexico, Nebraska, Oregon, Idaho, and Washington.
 He has completed a full-length book of Poetry titled A Body of Water, and is currently working on another called Rocks.